phonglam3103/msani-readthedocs/docs/source/installation.rst

 MolSanitizer uses `unittest <https://docs.python.org/3/library/unittest.html>`_ for testing.
 To run the tests, use the following command:

-In the MolSanitizer directory, use:
+In the same folder as previous steps, use:

 .. code-block:: console

-   $ python -m unittest test/test_msani.py
+   $ python -m unittest MolSanitizer/test/test_msani.py

 The test takes around 1-2 minutes to complete.